Iraqi president in hospital after suffering stroke

 But his exit from Iraqi politics would come at a sensitive time and any succession would be complicated, a year after the last American troops left the country.

 Iraq law would see one of the vice presidents take over Talabani's duties before the parliamentary vote.
-But Iraq's Sunni Vice President, Tareq al-Hashemi, is outside the country after he fled to escape charges he ran death squads.
-He has been sentenced to death in absentia.
+But Iraq's Sunni Vice President, Tareq al-Hashemi, is a fugitive outside of the country after he fled to escape charges he ran death squads.
+He was sentenced to death in absentia.

 Any parliament vote would also be complex, with Maliki locked in a struggle with Sunni, Kurdish and some Shi'ite rivals in the power-sharing government.
 Talabani was crucial in helping the Shi'ite leader survive a no-confidence motion directed against him earlier this year.

-Talabani also recently helped ease a military stand-off between Maliki's central government and the president of autonomous Kurdistan, Masoud Barzani, in their long-running dispute over oil-field rights and internal boundaries.
+Talabani also recently helped ease a military stand-off between Maliki's central government and the autonomous Kurdistan president, Masoud Barzani, in their long-running dispute over oil-field rights and internal boundaries.

-That situation remains sensitive after the two sides sent troops to reinforce positions along their internal frontier.
+But that situation remains sensitive after both regions sent troops to reinforce positions along their internal frontier.

-Kurdish forces said on Tuesday they fired on an Iraqi military helicopter near Sikanyan town just north of the ethnically mixed city of Kirkuk, to keep the aircraft from taking surveillance pictures of their military positions.

 A veteran of the Kurdish guerrilla movement, Talabani survived wars, exile and infighting in northern Iraq to become the country's first Kurdish president a few years after the 2003 invasion that toppled Saddam Hussein.
-(Additional reporting by Raheem Salman, Aseel Kami and Isabel Coles; Writing by Patrick Markey; Editing by Andrew Roche)
+(Additional reporting by Raheem Salman, Aseel Kami and Isabel Coles; Writing by Patrick Markey; Editing by Michael Roddy)